sonic-net/SONiC/doc/LoM/LocalMitigation.md

 ### Sequence completion:
 - Anomaly is re-published with mitigation result.
 An external service may take over mitigation on any failure.

-### conclusion
+## conclusion
+- The actions the real workers that do the detection, mitigation & checks.
+- The actions have wealth of data to access - Literally any.
-- The actions are anytime updatable as we see need for tuning.
+- They are anytime updatable as we see need for tuning.
-- This type of detection is better equipped to run locally as it has wealth  of data, like daemon's current load level, history on restarts for last N seconds.
-- The action can be fully customized for this OS version.
+- The actions are independent entities bound together by config
+- Being independent helps accelerate them to evolve quickly with no impact to others.
+- Being built-in they are OS & platform specific and forced to evolve with OS updates by nightly tests.
 - Mitigation happens in seconds if it would not have data plane impact.
-The most common daemons that face issues are control plane daemons like SNMP.

 # Design